Tanzania Posts Corporation

 Tanzania Posts Corporation is the company responsible for postal service in Tanzania and was established in 1994.
+It is headquartered in Kivukoni ward of Ilala MC in Dar es Salaam.

 History

 German Postal Services

 A German postal agency was established on 27 February 1885 in Lamu using German stamps for mail.
 The Postal Service was operated jointly along with telegraph service administered under the German East African authority.
 Mail was carried from the colony to Europe using steamers and only post offices along the coast had regular service.
 At its peak the government operated 54 post offices (1913).
 The German government also had set up a network of telegraphs and telephones, In 1914 there were 34 telegraph offices operating 2,537 kilometers of land lines.

 British Takeover and East African Postal Services

 After the British took over control of Tanganyika, the postal service was handled by them.
 The British consolidated all the postal and communication entities in Kenya, Uganda and Tanganyika (KUT) under the umbrella of the East African Posts and Telecommunications Administration.
 Even post-independence in the early 1960s the postal and communications services were managed under the newly formed East African Community.
 However, after the East African community was dissolved in 1977 the Tanzanian government established the Tanzania Posts and Telecommunications Corporation (TP&TC).